-In October 2005, the Company issued \$100 million in Clark County, Nevada, 4.85% 2005 Series A IDRBs.
-The IDRBs were issued at a discount of 0.75% and are due October 2035.
-At December 31, 2005, \$24.6 million in proceeds from the issuance of the IDRB's remained in trust.
-The proceeds from the IDRBs are being used by Southwest to expand and upgrade facilities in Clark County, Nevada.
+In September 2006, the Company issued \$56 million in Clark County, Nevada 4.75% industrial development revenue bonds ("IDRBs") Series 2006A pursuant to a financing agreement and indenture.
+The IDRBs were issued at a discount of 0.625% and are due September 1, 2036.
+The proceeds from the IDRBs were used by Southwest to expand and upgrade facilities in Clark County, Nevada.

-The Company's Revolving Credit Facility, letters of credit, and certain bond insurance policies contain financial covenants, the most restrictive of which require a maximum leverage ratio of 70 percent (debt to capitalization as defined) and a minimum net worth calculation of \$475 million adjusted for equity issuances after January 1, 2004.
-If the Company was not in compliance with these covenants, an event of default would occur, which if not cured could cause the amounts outstanding to become due and payable.
-This would also trigger cross-default provisions in substantially all other outstanding indebtedness of the Company.
-At December 31, 2005, the Company was in compliance with the applicable covenants.
+The Company's Revolving Credit Facility, letters of credit, and certain bond insurance policies contain financial covenants, the most restrictive of which require a maximum leverage ratio of 70 percent (debt to capitalization as defined) and a minimum net worth calculation of \$475 million adjusted for equity issuances after May 10, 2002.
+If the Company was not in compliance with these covenants, an event of default would